thourihan/csc212-review-project/README.md

 ```
 #include "Grader.h"

-double Grader::getCurrentGrade(vector<vector<int>> allGrades) {
+double Grader::getCurrentGrade() {
-    // Make a variable maxGrade = 100
-    // For each value in the allGrades vector
+    // add each weighted grade to the total grade vector
-        // Subtract 100 by weighted value of grade
+    // create total grade
+    // add review project points

-    // Return maxGrade
+    // return currentGrade
 }

+void Grader::weightGrades() {

+    //Goes through each grade category and adds the weighted value of each individual assignment, excluding review project grade
+        //adds cumulative weight if a category has an entry
+}

-double Grader::getMaxGradeAchievable(vector<vector<int>> allGrades) {
+double Grader::getMaxGradeAchievable() {
     // Check if current size of allGrades is as big as it can be
-    // If it is not, then add 100s for each grade until allGrades
+    // If it is not, then add 100s for each grade

+    // Recalculate weights with new values included
+    weightGrades();

+    // Calculate grade with added 100s
+    // return getCurrentGrade();
 }

 void Grader::startGrading() {

+    // Set all weighted grades
+    weightGrades();

     // Get current grade
     currentGrade = getCurrentGrade(this->allGrades);